MobilePayDev/MobilePay-Online/README.md

 ## Product description

 MobilePay Online is essentially a way for the user to accept eCommerce/online payments in the MobilePay app.
-When the user accepts the payment, their card data is encrypted and transferred to the PSP who can then do the authorization towards the aquirer chosen by the web shop.
+When the user accepts the payment, their card data is encrypted and transferred to the PSP who can then do the authorization towards the acquirer chosen by the web shop.
 [![](./assets/Top-image.png)](./assets/Top-image.png)
 You can find an example of a MobilePay Online flow [here](https://mobilepay.dk/erhverv/apps-og-webshops/mobilepay-online#Video-betal-online).